Skip to Content Skip to Navigation

 Environmental cleaning procedure

-Where there is a known potential for exposure to coronavirus, you need to follow a rigorous environmental cleaning procedure:
+In situations where there is a known risk of exposure to a dangerous substance or pathogen, you will need to follow a rigorous environmental cleaning procedure:

 1. Wear Personal protective equipment (PPE, see below).